ErikaColombo/VERAEntities/README.md

 1. Extract the .zip folder

-2. Open the .exe file by double-clicking it.
-A CMD window will also open, which can be used to monitor the VERA process in detail.
+2. Double-click the .exe file to open it.
+A CMD window will appear, allowing you to monitor the VERA process in detail.
+Do not close this window, as it is required for the software to operate properly.
+**Note**: The first time you run VERA, you may need to wait a few seconds for the graphical interface to open.
+If it hasn’t appeared after a minute, close the CMD window and double-click the .exe file again; the interface should open within a few seconds.

-3. In a few seconds, the VERA GUI will open.
+4. In a few seconds, the VERA GUI will open.
 Click on the _Load File_ button in the top left corner of the application to upload an .xlsx file containing the SMILES of the molecule you want to assess with VERA.
 The SMILES list should be placed in the first column of the .xlsx file, and the column header should be "SMILES".
 If you have other identifiers, you can use the [Chemical Resolver application](https://github.com/EdoardoVigano/Chemical-Resolver) to search for SMILES.

 <!-- By double-clicking on a SMILES entry, the structure will be displayed, allowing you to analyze one molecule at a time.